 The external fund manager backed by Berkshire Hathaway's Charlie Munger, Li Lu, makes no bones about it when he says 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
 It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
-As with many other companies ANSYS, Inc. (NASDAQ:ANSS) makes use of debt.
+Importantly, ANSYS, Inc. (NASDAQ:ANSS) does carry debt.
 But is this debt a concern to shareholders?

 What Is ANSYS's Net Debt?

-Having regard to ANSYS's size, it seems that its liquid assets are well balanced with its total liabilities.
-So while it's hard to imagine that the US$27.1b company is struggling for cash, we still think it's worth monitoring its balance sheet.
-Succinctly put, ANSYS boasts net cash, so it's fair to say it does not have a heavy debt load!
+This state of affairs indicates that ANSYS' balance sheet looks quite solid, as its total liabilities are just about equal to its liquid assets.
+So while it's hard to imagine that the US$29.4b company is struggling for cash, we still think it's worth monitoring its balance sheet.
+Despite its noteworthy liabilities, ANSYS boasts net cash, so it's fair to say it does not have a heavy debt load!

-But our final consideration is also important, because a company cannot pay debt with paper profits; it needs cold hard cash.
+Finally, a company can only pay off debt with cold hard cash, not accounting profits.
 ANSYS may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
 Happily for any shareholders, ANSYS actually produced more free cash flow than EBIT over the last three years.
 There's nothing better than incoming cash when it comes to staying in your lenders' good graces.